JulianTaub/juliantaub.github.io/source/_posts/2015-04-29-intro-post-what-is-a-malandro.markdown

 ![Picture of Ze Pilintra, fokloric trickster character of the Umbanda religion of Brazil](http://umbandaeucurto.com/wp-content/uploads/2013/08/Jorge_07_Ze_Pilintra_umbandaeucurto-610x259.jpg)

-In Brazilian culture, the word “malandro” is a very controversial term.
+In Brazilian culture, the word “malandro” can be a very controversial term.
 It’s usually has the connotation of a rogue, a gutter-punk, or a trickster.
 Someone who is very devious and dosen’t play by the rules.
 They follow a way of life called “malandragem,” or getting the advantage by any means possible.

 It evokes a bit of a bad-boy persona, one that’s memorialized in songs and folklore.